See below the full texts relating to: the Informed Consent Form, the agreements, Data reporting and Registry update. Read on.

 The adapted consent form allows patient level data to be shared with MAHs and the EMA for the sole purpose of supporting PAS studies and ultimately, regulatory decision making.

-The contracts for the data collection initiative on CAR T-cells are split in two parts.
-The Data Collection Master Agreement governs the general data collection requirements that are identical for all CAR T-cell therapies.
-Whereas the short Product Specific Agreements specify additional requirements for the individual CAR T-cell therapies.
-For each new PAS study you will only need to sign a new Product Specific Agreement.
+The contracts for the Data Collection Initiative on CAR-T are split in two parts.
+The Data Collection Master Agreement governs the general data collection requirements that are identical for all CAR-T therapies.
+Whereas the short Product-Specific Agreements specify additional requirements for the individual CAR-T therapies.
+For each new PAS study, you will only need to sign a new Product-Specific Agreement.

 We also remind your centre to sign the Joint Controllership Agreement (JCA), which stipulates that all data processing is done in compliance with the GDPR.
 This document governs all data processing activities between EBMT and the centre and is thus a prerequisite but not specific for the PAS studies.
-The JCA should be signed by all centres, including those who do not participate in the data collection initiative on patients treated with CAR T-cells.
+The JCA should be signed by all centres, including those who do not participate in the Data Collection Initiative on patients treated with CAR-T.

-Report data on all patients treated with CAR T-cell therapy within one month of treatment or the follow up visits.
+Report data on all patients treated with CAR-T therapy within one month of treatment or the follow up visits.

-While the efforts to update the Registry system ProMISe are ongoing, we ask you to continue reporting data on patients with CAR T-cell therapies.
+While the efforts to update the Registry system ProMISe are ongoing, we ask you to continue reporting data on patients with CAR-T therapies.